‘Teen Mom 2’s Leah Messer Faces Criticism Again For Her Daughter’s Make-Up

 Other users told Leah Messer that her child looked fine and to ignore the haters, as children often wear a lot of make-up for cheerleading and dance competitions.
 However, there is no denying that the amount of make-up Gracie is wearing seems to be almost a little bit too much, even for a child who is performing on stage.

 Although the make-up isn’t up to its full potential, it is a little ironic considering that Leah Messer herself dabbles in beauty.
 During the past season of Teen Mom 2, she considered following in the footsteps of fellow cast member Chelsea Houska and going back to beauty school to finish her license.
 She told her daughters that she wanted to “help other women feel good about themselves.”
-However, if Leah Messer is putting this make-up on her daughter, it is clear that she needed beauty school even more than we think in order to actually make a difference in people’s lives.
+However, if Leah Messer is putting this makeup on her daughter, it is clear that she needed beauty school even more than we think in order to actually make a difference in people’s lives.

-Leah Messer is continuing her foray into make-up and has joined up with multi-level marketing company LipSense to sell long-lasting lip products to women around the country.
-Just a couple of days ago, she made a YouTube video discussing her new “opportunity” and asking women to come join her team.
+Leah Messer is continuing her foray into makeup and has joined up with multi-level marketing company LipSense to sell long-lasting lip products to women around the country.
+Just a couple of days ago, she made a YouTube video discussing her new opportunity and asked women to join her team.
 She states that her goal with her latest business venture is to help women feel good about themselves and feel beautiful no matter what.

-Leah Messer is one of the only teen moms to not have penned a book so far or opened her own business from scratch, so it appears joining LipSense is Leah’s way of attempting to create some kind of income security for herself beyond the show.
+Leah Messer is one of the only teen moms not to have penned a book or opened her own business from scratch, so it appears joining LipSense is Leah’s way of attempting to create some kind of income security for herself beyond the show.

 [Featured Image by Leah Messer’s Instagram]